 I have Varney’s book (no, the publisher did not send me a copy), and I’ve skimmed it.
 As one might expect, I was curious as to what he said about my work (it is one of the most amusing aspects of my line of work that scholars often deny their humanity in such instances, which, when you think about it, is a sign of their humanity).
 Truth is, Varney deems my biography “admirable” (page 130) and had very little critical to say about it (those minor matters will be addressed at another time, when I believe I’ll be able to clarify a few things).
 Nor do I find the central premise of his book to be objectionable: that Grant’s writings advanced a case for his interests and reputation over that of other generals, including Rosecrans, and that some historians and biographers at times have been insufficiently critical or questioning of Grant’s accounts.
 Indeed, in an introduction to Grant’s Memoirs in 1996, I offered criticisms of that work as containing distortions and omissions; I’ve done so more recently in a piece about what Grant had to say about Shiloh and its aftermath.
 What this says about unnamed gatekeepers or unnamed dog owners I haven’t a clue.

 Varney’s book should stand and fall based upon what he presents.
 So should the evaluations of those who comment on the book.
-Why anyone should claim otherwise is best left for them to explain (and they should also explain why they are above a fray that wish to stir up).
+Why anyone should claim otherwise is best left for them to explain (and they should also explain why they are above a fray that some folks wish to stir up).

 Now, I could predict how I think Harry Smeltzer and certain other people will respond to these pointed observations, and in fact I could follow Smeltzer’s lead and launch a preemptive first strike by discounting their (as yet unseen) complaints as the product of this or that.
 But I won’t.
 Let’s just say that the more this sort of stuff goes on, the less the discussion will be about the actual contents of Varney’s book, and that, I would suggest, is a disservice to both the author and scholarship as a whole.